Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) standards of conduct;

-   2. misconduct; and
+   b) misconduct; and

-   3. criteria for classifying a complaint as serious, or less serious.
+   c) criteria for classifying a complaint as serious, or less serious.

 ### 19. Dispute Resolution Committee